 March saw a decrease in the number of modern homes that came to market with 33 modern homes listed, vs 38 in February.

 As always, I like to mention that some of the “new listings” in any given month may have actually been on the market before.
 There’s not a good way to cross-reference that in our MLS, unfortunately.

-A home that sold in Barrington in March was a distressed property (a court-approved sale).
+Just the home in Flossmoor mentioned previous was a distressed property (a foreclosure).

 For More Detailed Information

 If you’d like more specific information about the market where you live, I’d be happy to set up a meeting with you to come visit your home, even if you’re not thinking of selling soon.
 I’ll have you give me a tour of your house, we’ll talk about its features and quirks and then I can prepare a market report that will show you data specific to your property.
 The market report will give you a good idea of what you could realistically expect to sell your home for at that time.
 When you are ready to sell, I’ll create another, updated market report then that reflects current data at the time it’s prepared.
 There’s no cost or obligation for any of this, although I certainly would love to work with you when you’re ready to sell.
 Appointments are scheduled on a first-come, first-served basis as my schedule permits.